telerik/maui-docs/knowledge-base/calendar-week-range-selection.md

 ## Solution

-You need to define a Calendar and on `SelectionChanged` event implement the get the first day of week and then select the range for the whole week.
+To achieve the desired result, define a Calendar, and then handle the `SelectionChanged` event:

 **1.** Define the Calendar in XAML: